نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Background and Purpose: The increasing aging population and the process of aging itself are associated with impairments in memory, learning, neuroplasticity, and cognitive function of the central nervous system.
-Given the potential of high-intensity interval training (HIIT) to alter systemic lactate levels, this study aimed to investigate the effects of HIIT and lactate as a non-pharmacological and therapeutic strategy on the levels of transporters associated with age-related markers such as cognition, memory, learning, and neural plasticity in young adult and aging-induced male rats.
+Background and Purpose: The increasing elderly population and the aging process pose challenges to memory, learning, neuroplasticity, and cognitive function of the central nervous system.
+Given the potential of high-intensity interval training (HIIT) to alter body lactate levels, this study investigates the effects of HIIT and lactate as a non-pharmacological and therapeutic strategy on the levels of brain-derived neurotrophic factor and lactate transporters associated with age-related markers, including cognition, memory, learning, and neural plasticity, in young adult and induced-aged rats.

 کلیدواژهها [English]